rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_BESTWEAPON (hs_bestweapon.int)`

-Runs when the AI decides which weapon is the best while searching the inventory for a weapon to equip in combat.
+Runs when the AI decides which weapon is the best while searching the inventory for a weapon to equip in combat.<br>
 This also runs when the player presses the "Use Best Weapon" button on the party member control panel.

 ```